pierrepo/mdner/README.md

 Duplication consists of paraphrasing, i.e. keeping the context of the original text and reformulating it in another way.

-## Create a MDNER
+## 🛠 Create a MDNER

-To create the `mdner`, the `-c` and `-t` options must be used.
-The `-c` option tells the script to create a model.
-The `-t` option is the hyperparameters to be used to train the model.

 ### Parameters

 ```
-usage: mdner.py [-h] [-p | -c] [-t d f p r] [-n NAME] [-g]
+usage: mdner.py [-h] [-c] [-t d f p r] [-n NAME] [-g] [-p] [-m] [-s SEED]

-Create or call a model for the molecular dynamics data.
+Create a model for the molecular dynamics data.

 options:
   -h, --help            show this help message and exit
-  -p, --predict         Call an existing model and extracts the MD information
-                        which can be viewed via HTML file.
-  -c, --create          Create a dedicated Named Entity Recognition model for
-                        our molecular dynamics data.
+  -c, --create          Create a dedicated Named Entity Recognition model for our molecular dynamics data.
   -t d f p r, --train d f p r
-                        Hyperparameters for the training process where d is
-                        the percentage of dropout.
-The f, p and r scores
-                        define what SpaCy believes to be the best model after
-                        the training process.
+                        Hyperparameters for the training process where d is the percentage of dropout.
+The f, p and r scores define what SpaCy believes to be the best model after the training process.
   -n NAME, --name NAME  Name of the model.
   -g, --gpu             Use GPU for training.
+  -p, --paraphrase      Add paraphrase in the training dataset.
+  -m, --mol             Use only MOL entities.
+  -s SEED, --seed SEED  Set the seed for reproducibility.
 ```

+To create the `mdner`, the `-c`, `-t` and `-n` options must be used.
+The `-c` option tells the script to create a model.
+The `-t` option is the hyperparameters to be used to train the model.
+The `-n` option corresponds to the name model that will be created.

+You can introduce paraphrases only in the training set with the `-p` option.

 ### Example